asgardeo/asgardeo-tomcat-oidc-agent/docs/integrating_with_existing_webapp.md

 ### Retrieving user attributes

-1. The web app needs to be configured to read the attributes sent from the Identity Server upon successful authentication.
+1. The web app needs to be configured to read the attributes sent from Asgardeo upon successful authentication.
 In the oidc-sample-app, we would customize the home.jsp file as follows to retrieve the user attributes.

  First, we would need the following imports to be added to the home.jsp file.